 Historically, Traditional singing competitions have been popular events at Scottish festivals, often offering unique opportunities to hear great songs sung in nice acoustic spaces and many of us have wonderful memories of individual performances.
 I for one recall hearing Gordeanna McCulloch singing Poor Rovin’ Lassie at a TMSA event.
 It was the first time I had heard that particular song and the experience will live with me forever.

-Among our guests for 2019 there are quite a few people who are respected as traditional singers.
-Longer term, the festival has ambitions to develop some form of mentoring scheme, but for 2019 we hope that informal opportunities to meet and discuss with some of the singers will fill the space meantime.
+Among our guests are quite a few people who are respected as traditional singers.
+Longer term, the festival has ambitions to develop some form of mentoring scheme, but we hope that informal opportunities to meet and discuss with some of the singers will fill the space meantime.

 Entrants to the competition will be expected to be participants of the Festival, which will typically mean that they will be ticket holders for one or more events.
 Access to specific mentoring opportunities will generally be restricted to full participants of the festival, although the overall aim is to encourage traditional singing and each request will be considered on an individual basis particularly if any entrant for any reason is not able to fully participate over the weekend.